-Here’s what we know.
+So, here’s what we know.
 Someone has a very serious illness.
 Second, what we know is these aren’t people that are out of God’s will.
 These aren’t people that are casual.
-These are people that Jesus, from the rest of the New Testament, hangs out with.
+These are people that Jesus, from the rest of the New Testament, He hangs out with them.
 They’re the most devoted followers.
 He cares deeply about them.

 Jesus loved Martha and her sister and Lazarus.
 You might just put parenthesis in your notes there.
 It’s just a parenthetical comment.
-Jesus makes a pronouncement.
-This sickness has a purpose.
-The purpose is that God’s reputation and God’s son, Jesus, will be glorified or be made known.
-Then because of how Jesus is going to operate, he wants to remind his listeners and us that Jesus really loves Martha and Mary and Lazarus.
+So He makes a pronouncement: This sickness has a purpose.
+The purpose is that God’s reputation – who He is – and God’s Son, Jesus, will be glorified or be made known.
+And then because of how He’s going to operate, He wants to remind His listeners and us: Jesus loved Martha and Mary and Lazarus.

-I don’t know about you but that does not communicate a lot of love in my direction.
-A little bit later, after a couple days with his disciples, he announces a plan to solve the problem in verses 7-16.
+I don’t know about you but that does not communicate a lot of love coming this direction.
+I mean, Martha and Mary are scratching their head going: We sent word.
+You love him.
+And, Jesus says, for reasons we don’t understand - no response.
+A little bit later, after a couple days with His disciples, He announces a plan to solve the problem in verses 7-16.